 Applications are invited for NASA Hubble Fellowship Program (NHFP) for highly qualified recent postdoctoral scientists to conduct independent research at United States Host Institutions chosen by each Fellow.
 Non-US applicants are eligible to apply for this fellowship.

 The NASA Hubble Fellowship Program (NHFP) supports outstanding postdoctoral scientists to pursue independent research in any area of NASA Astrophysics, using theory, observation, experimentation, or instrumental development.

-We are the Space Telescope Science Institute in Baltimore, MD, operated by the Association of Universities for Research in Astronomy.
-We help humanity explore the universe with advanced space telescopes and ever-growing data archives.
-Founded in 1982, we have helped guide the most famous observatory in history, the Hubble Space Telescope.
+They are the Space Telescope Science Institute in Baltimore, MD, operated by the Association of Universities for Research in Astronomy.
+They help humanity explore the universe with advanced space telescopes and ever-growing data archives.
+Founded in 1982, they have helped guide the most famous observatory in history, the Hubble Space Telescope.

 Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

 - Application Deadline: November 4, 2019

 - Course Level: Fellowships are available for highly qualified recent postdoctoral scientists to conduct independent research at United States Host Institutions chosen by each Fellow.